Tellusant/docs/articles-posts/punta-cana.md

 ---
-title: "Tellusant Global Retreat in Punta Cana 2025"
+title: "Global Retreat in Punta Cana 2025"
 description: "Our global retreat was held in November in Punta Cana, Dominican Republic.
 This follows the 2024 retreat in Panama City, Panama"
 image: /assets/social-card-pub.png
 ---
 # Global Retreat in Punta Cana 2025
-Our global retreat was held in November in Punta Cana, Dominican Republic.
-This foolows the 2024 retreat in Panama City, Panama.
+The Tellusant Global Retreat is held in Punta Cana, Dominican Republic, this year.
+We have four days of work and relaxation at the ultra-luxury Live Aqua resort, a Grupo Posadas property.
+This follows the 2024 retreat in Panama City, Panama.

+We picked Punta Cana because it is served by direct flights from Boston, Mexico and Bogota.
+And having perfect weather and a turquoise ocean also helped!

+Philip Burginyoung, our CEO, expertly organized the entire event.
+We aee all most grateful and send a big thank you!

 ## First Day: Welcome Dinner
+The first night, we held our welcome dinner at the hibachi restaurant.
+Great for team building as we joined the chef in singing and also made preparing our own food.

 <video controls>
     <source src="(https://tellusant.com/repo/video/tellusant-global-retreat-punta-cana-2025-welcome-dinner.mp4)" type="video/mp4" width="600"; height="100%">